 Consequently, it is very difficult for the average citizen to make an informed decision about where to swim.

-There is an estimated 3%-8% risk of getting sick after swimming in a natural water source.
-3.5 million people per year get sick enough to throw up or get diarrhea after splashing in water containing harmful bacteria, according to the Environmental Protection Agency.
+There is an estimated 3 to 8 per cent risk of getting sick after swimming in a natural water source.
+Three and a half million people per year get sick enough to throw up or get diarrhea after splashing in water containing harmful bacteria, according to the Environmental Protection Agency.

 Without reliable and current data about water quality people are vulnerable to illness and infection.
 When water isn’t safe to touch people withdraw from it.
 And when the connection between us and our water fades, so does our instinct to protect it.